Connect your Pi to your WiFi (or wired) network. Then, open a new command line:

 Open Terminal by navigating to Applications > Utilities > Terminal.

 Open Command Prompt by right-clicking the Start button and selecting Command Prompt.

 Note: For Windows, you’ll need to install Putty and follow these instructions before proceeding.

-Raspbian Jessie and Raspbian Stretch disable SSH by default for security reasons.
+Raspbian Jessie, Raspbian Stretch, and Raspbian Buster have SSH disabled by default for security reasons.
 If you're using an up-to-date version of Raspbian (as you should!), you'll need to enable SSH on your Raspberry Pi before proceeding.

 username: pi password: raspberry

 Of course, if you've changed the password you'll need to use the updated password.

 The default hostname for the Pi is raspberrypi, so in your command line app, enter the following and press enter:

 Note: Certain distributions (like RetroPie) change the hostname by default -- for example, the default hostname for RetroPie is retropie, so you'd connect using that in place of raspberrypi.
 You can quickly check whether your Pi uses a certain hostname by pinging it and trying each hostname: